BertoOrt/piratesvsninjas/stories.md

-- users can signup
+- √users can signup
-- users can logout
+- √users can logout
+- √users can login
 - users can add a bookmark
 - users can see all their added bookmarks
 - users can edit bookmark